ksatirli/katacoda-scenarios/k8s-terraform-datadog/step5.md

 cluster the way you would like.

-Today, we'll work with several Kubernetes components as we stand up a demo application and instrument our cluster using a Helm chart to set up the Datadog agent.
+Today, we'll work with several Kubernetes components as we stand up a demo application and instrument our cluster using a Helm chart to set up the Datadog Agent.

 To confirm that we're set up to work with Kubernetes, let's confirm all our tooling is working as expected.
 We should be able to see two versions listed, one for the `kubectl` client, and another for the `kubernetes` cluster.